-When you suspect that you or a loved one is struggling with substance abuse problem, it’s important to know the some of the signs and symptoms of addiciton for that drug.
+When you suspect that you or a loved one is struggling with a substance abuse problem, it’s important to know some of the signs and symptoms of addiction to that drug.
 You can find a brief overview of the major drugs of abuse below.
-For a full list of substances, visit our Signs and Symptoms of Drug Abuse Overview page.
+For a full list of substances.

 Alcohol is one of the most widely abused legal substances in the United States.